BeneRichi/BeneRichi/README.md

 I use Laravel as a PHP framework to create robust and scalable backends for my web applications, coupled with the power of Eloquent for easy database management.

-Tailwind CSS is my preferred choice for styling my web application, allowing me to quickly prototype and build responsive designs.
-SCSS is my preferred preprocessor for writing clean and maintainable CSS.

 HTML5 is the backbone of my web development skills and I make sure to use semantic and accessible markup for all of my projects.

 A new fan of ESlint which I use to keep my code clean and consistent, it helps me to follow best practices and prevent potential errors by linting my code and highlighting any issues before I run or deploy it.